Frequently Asked Questions

 The Nansen Refugee Award is presented every year to an individual or organization who has dedicated their time to help people forcibly displaced from their homes.

 The Award is named after Fridtjof Nansen, Norwegian explorer and humanitarian.
 Through its recipients, the Nansen Refugee Award aims to showcase Nansen’s values of perseverance and commitment in the face of adversity.

 Fridtjof Nansen was a Norwegian explorer, scientist, diplomat, humanitarian and Nobel Peace Prize laureate who served as the first High Commissioner for Refugees at the League of Nations.
 The legacy of his work for the aid and protection of displaced persons is still present in the UN system today.

 When was the Nansen Refugee Award instituted?

-The first Nansen Refugee award ceremony took place in 1954, honoring Eleanor Roosevelt as the recipient.
+The first Nansen Refugee Award Ceremony took place in 1954, honouring Eleanor Roosevelt as the recipient.

 Who can be nominated for the award?

 Any individual, group of people or organization that has displayed extraordinary humanitarian work on behalf of refugees, displaced or stateless peoples is eligible to be nominated.
 Former and current UNHCR staff, including United Nations Volunteers (UNVs) working for UNHCR offices, are ineligible.